kubernetes/website/content/en/docs/concepts/scheduling-eviction/resource-bin-packing.md

 Within the `scoringStrategy` field, you can configure two parameters: `requestedToCapacityRatio` and `resources`.
 The `shape` in the `requestedToCapacityRatio` parameter allows the user to tune the function as least requested or most requested based on `utilization` and `score` values.
-The `resources` parameter consists of `name` of the resource to be considered during scoring and `weight` specify the weight of each resource.
+The `resources` parameter comprises both the `name` of the resource to be considered during scoring and its corresponding `weight`, which specifies the weight of each resource.

 Below is an example configuration that sets the bin packing behavior for extended resources `intel.com/foo` and `intel.com/bar`